yujunhuang0316/DATASCI-209_flask_template/README.md

 Please note the following:

 1. Digital Ocean does not offer free App Platform hosting.
 The smallest App Platform VM costs $5 per month as of October 2024.
+2. DATASCI 209 students and instructors may be eligible for a free higher education credit from Digital Ocean.
+See Digital Ocean's [higher education](https://www.digitalocean.com/landing/do-for-higher-education) page for more information.
-2. Automatically deploying your code changes to App Platform requires installing the Digital Ocean GitHub app.
+3. Automatically deploying your code changes to App Platform requires installing the Digital Ocean GitHub app.
 It's easier to set up this app in your personal GitHub workspace than in a GitHub organization owned by someone else.
 For this reason, we recommend that you keep your flask app repo in your personal GitHub workspace.